Every Student Matters Census

 Questions and Answers about the Census

 School boards across the province are completing a Census with their school communities in order to better understand the needs of student populations and school communities.
-The Census will gather demographic data (statistical information) to help us better understand the people we serve.
+The Census gathers demographic data (statistical information) to help us better understand the people we serve.

 What is the purpose of the Census?

-The Census will help school boards better understand the needs of our students and school communities.
+The Census helps school boards better understand the needs of our students and school communities.
 Specifically, the Census information will be used to:

 - address any barriers to student achievement and success,

 - establish effective programs, and

 - allocate resources according to student needs.